-The objective of the Epidemiology of VegetAble DisEases (EVADE) program is to provide reliable and robust information to growers and industry to underpin durable management strategies for vegetable diseases caused by fungi and nematodes in New York.
+The objective of the Epidemiology of VegetAble DisEases (EVADE) program is to provide reliable and robust information to growers and industry to underpin durable management strategies for vegetable diseases caused by fungi and plant-parasitic nematodes in New York.

 Research is founded within quantitative epidemiology and disease management, and centers on using the principles of decision theory to underpin the strategic and tactical decisions made by growers to control plant diseases, to minimize crop loss, and improve profitability and productivity.
 Research outcomes are complementary for translation into reliable management recommendations for conventional and organic vegetable growers.